On the Power Series Expansion of the Reciprocal Gamma Function: An Integral Formula For The Coefficients

 where $\im$ stands for the imaginary part.
 This is our expression of the coefficients $a_n$, described in the following

 \begin{theorem} The coefficients $a_{n}$ are given by

 \end{theorem}

-Theorem~\ref{sec2-thm2} permits an exact asymptotic evaluation of the constants $a_{n}$\footnote{The theorem is almost evident and easy to derive.
+Theorem~\ref{sec2-thm2} permits an effective asymptotic evaluation of the constants $a_{n}$\footnote{The theorem is almost evident and easy to derive.
 It is hard to believe that it has not been discovered before.
-To the author's knowledge, the integral formula (\ref{sec2-eq7}) is new and seems to be inexistant in the literature.}.
+To the author's knowledge, the integral formula (\ref{sec2-eq8}) is new and seems to be nonexistent in the literature.}.
 It is the subject of the next section.